 No one wants bed bugs in their home.
-They are difficult to get rid of and they cause annoying, itchy welts.
-However, bed bugs do not transmit diseases and so they are not considered a public health threat.
+They are difficult to get rid of and cause annoying, itchy welts.
+However, bed bugs do not transmit diseases, so they are not considered a public health threat.
 That's why renters who believe they may have bedbugs should contact their local building department, and not the health department.

 Bedbugs can hide in upholstery, and they can enter your home on your suitcases or clothing.
 Beware of upholstered furniture or beds left curbside for the same reason.
 Some entomologists even recommend that when you buy new clothes, underwear, socks, sheets or towels, you run them through a hot clothes dryer for 20 minutes, to kill any bed bug eggs that could be hiding there.

 The Centers for Disease Control & Prevention in Atlanta and the Environmental Protection Agency promotes integrated pest management for bed bug control.
 Integrated pest management uses information on the life cycle of the pest and incorporates nonchemical and chemical methods to control bed bugs.
 Such methods include heating infested rooms to 118 degrees Fahrenheit (48 degrees C) for one hour or cooling rooms to 3 degrees Fahrenheit (-16 degrees C) by professional applicators; encasing mattresses and box springs with bed bug-excluding covers; and vacuuming, steaming, laundering and disposing of infested items.
 Any effective control measure for bed bugs requires support from all residents in affected buildings and ongoing monitoring for infestation from other housing units.
 Often, multiple inspections and treatments are needed to do away with ed bugs.

 Bed bugs are typically active at nighttime, with a maximum attack period about an hour or two before sunrise, though given the chance, they